Fasanya-Oluwatobiloba/Fasanya-Oluwatobiloba/README.md

 - 👋 Hi, I’m @Fasanya-Oluwatobiloba
 - 👀 I’m interested in web development
-- 🌱 I’m Skilled in Tailwindcss, Bootstrap 5,  JavaScript and Python
+- 🌱 I’m Skilled in Tailwindcss, Bootstrap 5,  JavaScript, React and Python
 - 💞️ I’m looking to collaborate on web development projects
 - I'm also intrested in Artificial Intelligence and looking forward to work on Machine Learning projects
 - 📫 How to reach me tobilobaisreal5@gmail.com